Competitor Intelligence and Market Intelligence

 Market intelligence is a widely used and abused term.
 However, there is nothing mysterious about the process.
 Wikipedia tells us that Market Intelligence is the relevant information on your markets.
 Collected and analysed to provide accurate and confident market opportunity decision-making.
 Decisions associated with market development metrics and market penetration strategy.

 Simply put, Market Intelligence is information to enable you to make a business decision.
 Information and data analysed to make it into Intelligence.
 Not to be confused with guesswork based on industry experience, ego and rumour and Market Research.

 What is Market Research?

-Market Research is the process of gathering, recording, analysis and interpretation of information about a company’s markets, competitors and customers.
+Market Research is the process of gathering, recording, analysis and interpretation of information about a company's markets, competitors and customers.
 That sounds similar to us too.
 How about defining it as Market Research looks at what is happening and what has occurred.
-In contrast, Market Intelligence should be about what’s going to happen next.
-So, understanding what a competitor did last year may be a nice to know, and you may get an understanding of how they act, think and decide, but understanding what the market id going to do next is so much more powerful.
+In contrast, Market Intelligence should be about what's going to happen next.
+Understanding what a competitor did last year may be a nice to know, and you may get an understanding of how they act, think and decide, but understanding what the market is going to do next is so much more powerful.

-Interestingly. market research is no longer an academic pastime with little to do with business.
+Market research is no longer just an academic pastime with little to do with business.
 Now it is very much focused on improving business decision making.
 Some claim market intelligence is more about helping you increase presence or establish entry into a market.
 Market Intelligence covers external looking skills like Market analysis, competitor analysis, market size calculations, competitor analysis and market growth predictions as well as substitutes and product analysis.

 Another term that covers all of this market collection is Competitive Intelligence.
 Competitive Intelligence answers the questions you need to know to solve problems and make decisions.
 So a result of this is that Competitor Intelligence and Market Intelligence are often confusing processes.
 In this article, we described both and provided an alternative - Competitive Intelligence.